Latent-Mark: An Audio Watermark Robust to Neural Codec Compression: Methodology

 A fundamental limitation of single-codec optimization is the lack of transferability; a watermark optimized for one specific codec's latent representation may be treated as stochastic noise and discarded by another.
-To achieve zero-shot robustness against unseen black-box models, we introduce \textbf{Joint Manifold Optimization}.
-Instead of targeting a single bottleneck, we identify a \textbf{semantic intersection}: a directional shift that a committee of heterogeneous surrogate codecs $\mathcal{C}$ collectively agree is structural.
+To achieve zero-shot robustness against unseen black-box models, we introduce \textbf{Cross-Codec Optimization}.
+Instead of targeting a single bottleneck, we identify a directional shift that a committee of heterogeneous surrogate codecs $\mathcal{C}$ collectively deems structural.

 \textbf{Framework Overview.} Our joint optimization pipeline consists of four integrated stages: (1) a multi-rate resampling loop to synchronize heterogeneous codec views; (2) a calibration phase to balance gradients across different latent scales; (3) a constrained optimization loop that induces a structurally invariant latent shift; and (4) an ensemble detection mechanism that aggregates evidence for robust verification.